bytedance/ibot/README.md

 ## One-Line Command by Using `run.sh`

-We provide `run.sh` you can complete the pre-training + fine-tuning experiment cycle in a one-line command.
+We provide `run.sh` with which you can complete the pre-training + fine-tuning experiment cycle in an one-line command.

 ### Arguments